-The greatest film ever made about the Olympics was “Chariots of Fire,” the last G-rated movie to win the Oscar for Best Picture.
+The greatest film ever made about the Olympics was “Chariots of Fire,” which won the Oscar for Best Picture in 1982.
 This stirring story about the 1924 Olympics and the intersecting athletic careers of Jewish Cambridge student Harold Abrahams and Scottish Christian-missionary-to-be Eric Liddell had a difficult time finding financial backing due to the Christian-Jewish themes.
 The project was rescued when a Muslim, Dodi Al-Fayed (who died with Princess Diana in that tragic car crash), bankrolled the film.
 “Chariots of Fire” is undoubtedly the best movie ever made about the Olympics.

 Geopolitical affairs have often obtruded on the Olympic ideals of peace and global fellowship.
 The Games were canceled during both world wars.
 One of the most memorable Olympics was in 1936, when American track star Jesse Owens, a black man, won four gold medals in Berlin—exploding Hitler’s dogma of Aryan supremacy.